 The editing and other professional services for book publishing are as follows.

 Technical Support for Book Publishing.
 CCAS faculty with a need for professional editing service can request help in identifying a professional editor to provide the service.
 Simply send an email to firstname.lastname@example.org explaining the need.
 The Associate Dean for Research will review and work out a match for the request.
 If needed, partial or full financial support for the editing service can be provided following the plan explained below.
 This service is limited to books of research or scholarly nature, and does not include textbooks, fiction, non-fiction or other types of books.

 Financial Support for Book Publishing.
 CCAS will provide partial or full support to help CCAS faculty with their expenses related to book publishing, including editing, imaging, and indexing.
-Before requesting such help, faculty are encouraged to make use of other resources such as their start up, funds from their department, existing programs such as the Nick-of-Time Microgrant.
-If additional help is needed, requests can be made in email to firstname.lastname@example.org.
-The Associate Dean for Research will review the request, consult the CCAS Research Advisory Council and / or the Department Chair as needed, and then inform decision to the applicant.
+Before requesting such help, faculty are encouraged to make use of other resources such as their start up or funds from their department.
+If additional help is needed, requests can be made in email to email@example.com.
+The Associate Dean for Research will review the request, consult the CCAS Research Advisory Council and / or the Department Chair as needed, and then inform the applicant of the decision.
 This service is limited to books of research or scholarly nature, and does not include textbooks, fiction, non-fiction or other types of books.